-2019 Highlights, unl ess otherwise stated Key targets Status as at december 2019, unless otherwise stated Strengthened Guidance Base Update Sustainability Policy by 2020 Achieved in September 2020 Certification 13 out of 14 mills with plantations RSPO certified as at June 2020 (93%) PT.
+2019 Highlights, unl ess otherwise stated Key targets Status as at december 2019, unless otherwise stated Strengthened Guidance Published Roadmap to Responsible Supply Base Update Sustainability Policy by 2020 Achieved in September 2020 Certification 13 out of 14 mills with plantations RSPO certified as at June 2020 (93%) PT.
 MPG was the 1st ever mill to be audited against P&C 2018 Obtain RSPO certification for all certifiable mills by 2021 3 On track As at June 2020, 13 out of 14 mills with plantations certified (93%).
-One mill was newly commissioned in Q4 2019 and became certified in June 2020.4 5 mills with plantations ISPO certified; 15 out of 17 mills have undergone ISPO audits Became POIG verified in Feb 2019; Able to supply around 800,000 MT of POIG-verified oil in 2020 Obtain POIG verification by 2019 Achieved Became POIG verified in February 2019 Recognition Received 12 out o Awards: f 21 Green awards oil companies
+One mill was newly commissioned in Q4 2019 and became certified in June 2020.4 5 mills with plantations ISPO certified; 15 out of 17 mills have undergone ISPO audits Became POIG verified in Feb 2019; Able to supply around 800,000 MT of POIG-verified oil in 2020 Obtain POIG verification by 2019 Achieved Became POIG verified in February 2019 Recognition PROPER Received 12 out o given to palm f 21 Green awards